 Background and Introduction

 Liaison mental health services provide assessment and treatment for people with co-existing physical and mental health problems (1-4).
 In the UK, such services are generally based in an acute hospital setting.
 There has been a recent expansion of liaison mental health services in England such that all acute hospitals with an emergency department now have a liaison mental health team ().
 Liaison services have the potential to improve both the quality of care and overall outcomes for people with mental and physical health problems.
 However, research evidence relating to the cost-effectiveness of liaison mental health teams, as opposed to the individual interventions used within those services, is currently limited (5-8).
-Several small scale local evaluations have shown that liaison services may result in large cost savings, primarily by reducing length of stay of acute hospital in-patients (), but the research methodology in these studies is weak with most employing retrospective evaluation of hospital data for the year before and after the service was introduced.
-A recent re-evaluation using more robust methods, examined change in length of stay in an acute hospital in comparison with a similar acute hospital that did not have a liaison service during the study period.
+Several small-scale local evaluations have shown that liaison services may result in large cost savings, primarily by reducing length of stay of acute hospital in-patients (), but the research methodology in these studies is weak with most employing retrospective evaluation of hospital data for the year before and after the service was introduced.
+A recent re-evaluation using more robust methods examined changes in length of stay in an acute hospital in comparison with a similar acute hospital that did not have a liaison service during the study period.
 An interrupted time series analysis showed a reduction in length of stay in both hospitals during the same periods of time with no evidence for any specific effect of the liaison service ().
-The original evaluation only focused on the hospital with the liaison service and attributed the fall in length of stay in the hospital to the effect of the service (), even though it was most evident in patients who had not had any direct contact with the service.
+The original evaluation only focused on the hospital with the liaison service and attributed the fall in length of stay in the hospital to the effect of the service (), even though it was most evident in patients who had not had any direct contact with the service and had been underway before establishment of the service.

 A recent systematic review of the effectiveness of consultation-liaison psychiatry service models identified only 8 trials, all of which were at least 10 years old, and none of which reflected usual clinical practice ().
-All trials recruited patients who had been identified by some sort of screening process which is not routine practice in the UK, 4 excluded patients who had severe cognitive impairment or were unable to provide informed consent, 6 trials excluded patients with severe physical illness and 3 excluded patients who had expressed suicidal thoughts.
+All trials recruited patients who had been identified by some sort of screening process which is not routine practice in the UK, four excluded patients who had severe cognitive impairment or were unable to provide informed consent, six trials excluded patients with severe physical illness and three excluded patients who had expressed suicidal thoughts.
 The most common clinical problems referred to liaison mental health teams in the UK are co-morbid physical and mental health problems, self-harm and cognitive impairment (sonia).
 The authors of the systematic review concluded that all the trials had methodological limitations and there was no evidence of effectiveness.